What is Public Policy at Stanford?

-- Advancing their appreciation for the complexity of large organizations as it relates to the implementation of public programs, and
+- Advance appreciation for the complexity of organizations as it relates to the implementation of public programs

-- Understanding and working within the sharp conflicts in ethical and value commitments which pervade many public policy issues
+- Understand and work within the sharp conflicts in ethical and value commitments pervading many public policy issues

-- Understanding the advantages of and barriers to effective human social and political cooperation (theory of collective action, game theory, organizational behavior, social psychology, politics);
+- Understand the advantages of and barriers to effective human social and political cooperation

-- Acquiring a framework for formulating and evaluating appropriate normative objectives, defined in terms of human well-being, including justice or fairness (ethics, moral and political philosophy, economic analysis of law);
+- Acquire a framework for formulating and evaluating appropriate normative objectives, defined in terms of human well-being, including justice or fairness

-- Mastering analytical tools useful for evaluating public policies and programs in terms of their absolute and comparative efficacy in achieving given social objectives (microeconomics, welfare economics, public finance, econometric analysis, benefit-cost-risk analysis); and
+- Master analytical tools useful for evaluating public policies and programs in terms of their absolute and comparative efficacy in achieving given social objectives

-- Bringing these principles and tools into practical application for decision making in the real world, from the perspectives of political leaders as well as citizens (applications of evidence-based practices in applied fields such as health or environmental policy; practica, internships).
+- Bring these principles and tools into practical application for decision making in the real world, from the perspectives of political leaders as well as citizens

 Public Policy vs. Related Fields